slamlux/group_ACCL/README.md

 **generate_timestamps** - Loops through the step size and defines a set of timestamps.

-**main()** - This function performs the main calculations, all previously defined values are called and the equilibrium temperature is defined.
-The equilibrium temperature is ouput and saved as a csv file which can then be used to create a graph describing the temperature of the conductor over time.
+**main()** - This function performs the main calculations.
+All previously defined values are called and the equilibrium temperature is defined.
+The equilibrium temperature is ouputted and saved as a csv file which can then be used to create a graph describing the temperature of the conductor over time.

 # Parallel implementation